Policy document

 14.1

 Applicants should be aware that whilst their area preference will be respected, Maidstone has a limited supply of subsidised housing.
-In order to make the best use of this limited resource, and for an applicant to maximise their chances of being housed, applicants should bid on all properties that are suitable regardless of location.
+In order to make best use of this limited resource, and for an applicant to maximise their chances of being housed, applicants should bid on all properties that are suitable regardless of location.

 14.2

 The Kent Homechoice website will provide details of bidding activity including details of successful bids.
 Information is provided through Kent Homechoice that will enable the applicant to make an assessment of how long it will take to be housed.
 Some areas are more popular than others and some property types attract more bids than others.
-As applicants can identify areas of the Borough where many or few vacancies of suitably sized accommodation may become available, they can make an assessment as to the likelihood of a property becoming available in that area
+As applicants can identify areas of the Borough where many or few vacancies of suitably sized accommodation may become available, they can make an assessment as to the likelihood of a property becoming available in that area.

 15. Bedroom Allocation